RodneyMcCoy/elliptical-pattern-identification/README.md

 <!-- NOTES-TO-FUTURE-CONTRIBUTORS -->
 ## Notes To Future Contributors

 In the design of this repository, having as little coupling as possible between the frontend and backend was essential.
 The front end is important but for testing, we wanted to be able to execute the backend by itself without any other front end code.
-There are only two locations where the front and backend connect.
+There are only two locations where the front and backend actually connect, but i think pointing them out will make it so when future changes to the backend actually happen, people will not inevitably ignore the frontend since they don't want to update it.

 1. The FileWindow class takes the data which is outputed by the back end and renders it on the screen.
 To be able to Cohesivly render that data, it obviously needs prior understanding of what data is outputted.
-To find and edit this code to render different data, navigate to .
+To find and edit this code to render different data, navigate to the (FileWindow)[] class.
 2. The BackEndInterface executes the back end.
 It passes a single file path to ProcessSingleFile, where the backend can be set up and run.
-Unfortunately, when the frontend executes the backend the backend cant open any matplotlib visuals, it will throw many errors. o find and edit this code to execute the backend in the frontend, navigate to .
+Unfortunately, when the frontend executes the backend the backend cant open any matplotlib visuals, it will throw many errors. o find and edit this code to execute the backend in the frontend, navigate to (ProcessSingleFile)[https://github.com/RodneyMcCoy/elliptical-pattern-identification/blob/d0f9072173ae393b1d3777b1db1898ba73e925f0/src/BackEndInterface.py#L35].

 <!-- CONTRIBUTORS -->
 ## Contributors